| |

 Recipe

-Perfect Air Fryer Apple Chips (with Chocolate Dip)
+Crispy Air Fryer Apple Chips

-5 from 8 votes
+5 from 10 votes

 Print Pin